kallehed/compiler-dodecahedron/README.md

 if 420 {return 2;}
 ->    [420] [if] [2] [ret] [}]
 FORM: [COND] [IF] [TRUE_STATEMENTS] [}]
+(good that if isn't succeded by {, as this would be unnecessary, also that block is different, as returns guaranteed)

 FN_DEF: (nr of args could be implicit) fn f(a,b) {return 3} fn g(a,b) {f(1,2);return 4;}